Six Endangered Species The Border Wall Might Doom | Link TV

 Mexican gray wolves

-Less than a century ago, Mexican wolves (Canis lupus baileyi) ranged into California.
+Less than a century ago, Mexican wolves (known to scientists as Canis lupus baileyi) ranged into California.
 By the 1940s, they were extinct in the U.S. due to predator control programs intended to subsidize the ranching industry, and ranchers methodically shot any wolves trying to migrate into the U.S. from Mexico.
 Mexican wolves in Mexico were swiftly approaching extinction as well due to ranchers' use of predators poisons.
 In the late 1970s, wildlife agencies decided to attempt to save the Mexican wolf, and captured a few remaining wild wolves in the states of Durango and Chihuahua as captive breeding stock.

 The breeding program has been a qualified success, with hundreds of Mexican wolves now in captivity.
 Reintroducing wolves to their former habitat has been a little less successful.
 There are at least 100 wild wolves living in New Mexico and Arizona as a result of the breeding program, and a handful in northern Mexico after a release there in 2014.
-2016 had the highest death toll of Mexican wolves since the breeding program began, with 14 wolves killed during that year.
+The highest death toll of Mexican wolves since the breeding program began happened in 2016, with 14 wolves killed during that year.
 The wolves have fervent enemies, and wolf-hating humans with guns remain the subspecies' biggest enemy.